 Factor cannot guarantee that any of its meals are free from any allergens.
 It states its meals are “produced in a facility that processes eggs, fish, milk, peanuts, sesame, shellfish, soy, tree nuts, and wheat.”
 Any allergens are clearly listed on each recipe, so check the details before making your selection.

-If you are following a gluten-free diet, I also advise being careful.
+If you are following a gluten-free diet, I also advise caution.
 Although there are options on the menu that don’t contain gluten, Factor can’t guarantee its meals are 100% gluten-free.
 If you are severely allergic, Factor isn’t the choice for you.
-The best way to customize your meals is by selecting the most appropriate plan when you sign up.
+I recommend checking out Green Chef instead as it has a full Gluten Free plan.

 By choosing a plan, your weekly menu will display the most relevant dishes first.
 This makes it really easy to select recipes that align with your dietary needs.
 However, you can choose from all options on the menu (mix and match).
 This is great if you fancy a change or want to treat yourself to something different.